KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Food and beveraged increased from $400k in Salt Lake City to $500k in Pittsburgh to $600k in Long Beach.
 As the cost of events goes up, either expenses can be cut or ticket price can be increased.

 It has become less appealing to visit the US.
 PyCon US would normally expect 500-700 more attendees.
 International attendees tend to plan earlier.
 Nationals tend to plan last minute.
-Hotel bookings were a struggle.
-PSF was able to get a $250,000 penalty down to $150,000.
+PSF was able to get a hotel bookings penalty from $250,000 down to $150,000.

 PyCon US will not be moved outside of the US.
 Perhaps VIPs could receive funding to make other events feel first class.